I wasn’t trying to make a Year of the Snake fingerloop braid when I made the first of these curvy braids last month, shortly after Chinese New Year.

 The color-linking in these braids is done a little differently than I’ve shown before.
 What I’ve already demoed is how to link different-color loops together during the final loop exchange move—the last move of a double braid.
 It’s in my flat double braid tutorial (I also used it for several braids in my hollow double braid tutorial–all the braids that have a different-colored top and bottom).

 But these curvy braids require color-linking during some of the loop transfers, not at the loop exchange.
 The orange, yellow and gray flat double braid in my right sidebar→ also has this type of color-linking.
-In the curvy braids the linking shifts from the left to the right side of the braid, and then back again—which must be the reason the braid ends up being wavy.*²
+In the curvy braids the linking shifts from the left to the right side of the braid, and then back again – which must be the reason the braid ends up being wavy.*² Flat braids with this kind of color-linking end up straight, not snaky.
+I assume that’s because after the braid is done, and the two layers of the braid are spread open (book-like), any tendency to curve on the left of the midline is cancelled out by the mirror-image tendency for an opposite curve on the right.

 Btw, Laverne Waddington gets the credit for matching up these braids with the Chinese New Year—I never would have made the braid~snake~new year connection myself!
 I showed the braids to Laverne at a weaving workshop she taught here in California a couple of weekends ago, and she immediately said “Snake braids–for the year of the Snake!”
-Thanks to her, for once I have a more interesting blog-post title than, say, “Curvilinear Solid-Rectangle Double Braids.”
+So it’s because of Laverne that this post has a more interesting title than, say – “Curvilinear Double Braids.”

 If you want to learn how to make the curvy braids, it would probably be best to try this kind of color-linking in a straight braid first.
 Which is one of the many tutorials I’ve been trying to decide on—which to make, that is…